Terms & Conditions

 4.2 Subscription Fees shall be invoiced on or around the “Effective Date” for the initial Subscription Term (each as specified in the customer contract) and at the beginning of each subsequent renewal period (as specified in the customer contract) (“Renewal Periods”) in advance thereafter (or in accordance with section 1.2).
 Professional Services fees shall be invoiced in accordance with the customer contract.

 4.3 Customer shall reimburse Whyser for any transaction fees that may be incurred by Whyser in connection with payments of the Charges due from the Customer’s bank.
-Customer shall be responsible for, and not withhold or deduct, any taxes on the Charges.
+The customer shall be responsible for, and not withhold or deduct, any taxes on the Charges.

 4.4 If Whyser has not received payment within 30 days of receipt of an invoice and has contacted (or attempted to contact) Customer both by email and by telephone referring to its rights of suspension, then (a) Whyser may disable Customer's access to the System and suspend the Services, and (b) interest shall accrue on a daily basis at an annual rate equal to 3% over the then current base lending rate of Whyser's bankers in Denmark.
 If a Charge is 30 days or more overdue, then Customer shall reimburse Whyser for Whyser’s reasonable costs incurred in the collection of the overdue amount from Customer.

-4.5 Whyser may increase the Subscription Fees at the start of each Renewal Period by giving not less than 60 days' prior written notice to Customer.
+4.5 Whyser may increase the Subscription Fees at the start of each Renewal Period by giving not less than 60 days prior written notice to the Customer.

 5. PROPRIETARY RIGHTS